-- 2.12.11.3 The term "investment manager" is defined in s.316(7) to mean - (i) a corporation licensed or registered in Hong Kong for the regulated activity of asset management and is authorized to manage investments in securities for another person under a written agreement; or - (ii) a corporation which is licensed registered or exempt for asset management in a place recognized for the purposes of s.316(7) by the SFC24 and is authorized to manage investments in securities for another person under a written agreement.

-2.12.11.4 The term "trustee" is defined in s.316(7) to mean a corporation the "principal business" of which is to hold property belonging to another person under the provisions of a trust deed.
-The term "custodian" is defined in s.308 to mean a corporation the "principal business" of which is to act as a custodian of securities or other property for another person whether on trust or by contract.
+- 2.12.11.3 The term "investment manager" is defined in s.316(7) to mean - (i) a corporation licensed or registered in Hong Kong for the regulated activity of asset management and is authorized to manage investments in securities for another person under a written agreement; or - (ii) a corporation which is licensed registered or exempt for asset management in a place recognized for the purposes of s.316(7) by the SFC22 and is authorized to manage investments in securities for another person under a written agreement. - 2.12.11.4 The term "trustee" is defined in s.316(7) to mean a corporation the "principal business" of which is to hold property belonging to another person under the provisions of a trust deed.
+The term "custodian" is defined in s.308 to mean a corporation the "principal business" of which is to act as a custodian of securities or other property for another person whether on trust or by contract. - 2.12.11.5 A common structure for "family controlled" listed companies in Hong Kong is as follows:

-24 11 countries are recognized for this purpose - Australia, France, Germany, Guernsey, Ireland, Isle of Man, Jersey, Luxembourg, Switzerland, United Kingdom and United States of America
+22 11 countries are recognized for this purpose - Australia, France, Germany, Guernsey, Ireland, Isle of Man, Jersey, Luxembourg, Switzerland, United Kingdom and United States of America